skunnath2020/skunnath2020/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning new technologies
 - 💞️ My passion is to learn new things
-- 📫 Email : sskunnath@gmail.com
+- 📫 Email me at: sskunnath@gmail.com

 <!---
 skunnath2020/skunnath2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.